 Slowly mix in hot water and stir just until combined.
 The water should be hot boiling.
 Please take care that you don't burn yourself.
 The chocolate cake batter will be very thin.

-Line the bottom and the sides of two 8″ (20cm) baking pans with parchment paper.
+Line the bottom and the sides of two 8" (20cm) baking pans with parchment paper.
 Therefore cut out circles for the bottoms and stripes for the sides.
 Spray a bit of baking spray underneath the stripes that it sticks to the sides.
-I found out that lining also the sides with parchment makes it super easy to remove the cake from the pan without adding any additional fat or moisture to the sides of the cake.

 Sift in powdered sugar and mix until creamy and combined.

 Add melted chocolate and mix until smooth and creamy.

 Cut a thin layer off the tops of your cakes to create a flat surface.

 Then place one cake layer on a cake stand, turner, or serving plate.
 Remove about ½ cup of frosting for decoration.
 Spread half of the remaining frosting over the cake.
 Then place the second cake layer on top and spread the remaining frosting over the cake and frost the outside and the sides of the cake.